wlh320/portguard/README.md

 Thanks for these projects:

 - [dend.ro's blog article about self-modify binary](https://blog.dend.ro/self-modifying-rust/), I learned how to modify binary.
 - [snowstorm](https://github.com/black-binary/snowstorm), I use NoiseStream from this project for convenience and add some code for timeout when reading from handshake message.
 - [fast-socks5](https://github.com/dizda/fast-socks5), I use Socks5Socket from this library as a built-in SOCKS5 server.
-- [rust-yamux](https://github.com/libp2p/rust-yamux), I use yamux from this library to impl reverse proxy.
+- [rust-yamux](https://github.com/libp2p/rust-yamux), I use yamux from this library for TCP stream multiplexing in reverse proxy.